enterJazz/bbrft/README.md

 ## About
 The Best Robust File Transfer Protocol (BRFTP) is an application- and transport level request/response protocol with minimal state, built on top of UDP.
 The protocol enables file transfer over an unreliable network.
 A server thereby offers files for download.
 A client may request one or more files for download.
 BRFTP enables the client to robustly retrieve files from the server, transfer in a compressed manner.
 Additionally, BRFTP enables file change detection, download resumption and multi-file downloads.

+For a detailed overview, view the [BRFT RFC](bbrft-rfc.pdf) contained in this repo.

+This instance was implemented by:
+- Michael Hegel: michael.hegel@tum.de
+- Wladislaw Meixner: wlad.meixner@tum.de
+- Robert Schambach: scha@in.tum.de

 ## Installation

 The brft client and server can be easily installed using the native go command